 “Put the word out to the pirate clans that we’re looking, and that tryouts are tomorrow.
 Got all that?”

 “Mr. Stern, I have dictated the Galactic President’s inauguration speech from memory.
 At gunpoint.
-I believe I can remember your sixteen word sentence.”
+I believe I can remember your sixteen-word sentence.”

 I stop to count.